Mr Sofonyas Tiruneh

 - Ethiopian Ministry of Education Scholarship – MPH full scholarship stipend and Tuition fees (2018 -2020)

-- Develop and externally validate a clinical prognostic model to provide insights into practice and improve maternal and perinatal health outcomes.
+Develop, externally validate, and update a clinical prognostic model to provide insights for practice and improve maternal and perinatal health outcomes.

-- Utilise readily available input variables to facilitate acceptability, feasibility, and affordability of clinical prediction models across all settings, including low-resource settings.
+Utilise readily available input variables to facilitate the acceptability, feasibility, and affordability of clinical prediction models across all settings, including low-resource settings.